 Christine Cairns is one of the kindest, most generous teachers I have ever worked with.
 A classical specialist Christine has a busy teaching career, both at the Birmingham Conservatoire of Music and privately at home in Oxfordshire.
 She was herself an extraordinarily successful singer touring the world with Andrew Previn earlier in her career.
 Christine has an incredible ability to tease beautiful sounds from her students using her gentle, highly skilfull approach & good humour.

-Much of the methodology I use in my teaching practice comes from the excellent 'Vocal Process' work of Gillyane Kayes and Jeremy Fisher.
+Much of the methodology I use in my teaching practice comes from the excellent 'Vocal Process' work of Gillyane Kayes and Jeremy Fisher & I am an accredited Vocal Process Teacher.
 Vocal Process has its origins in the Estill Method, and Gillyane was an early pioneer of the Estill Method in the 90's.
-Gillyanne is a writer, researcher, teacher and singing voice expert mush sought-after as a consultant, advisor and workshop leader worldwide.Vocal Process is an up-to-date singing method that can be applied to teaching across musical styles from classical to pop, rock, jazz.
+Gillyanne is a writer, researcher, teacher and singing voice expert much sought-after as a consultant, advisor and workshop leader worldwide.Vocal Process is an up-to-date singing method that can be applied to teaching across musical styles from classical to pop, rock, jazz.

 I have also had the great pleasure of more recently working with the funny & super-talented Allan Wright based in Paris.
 Allan's study of the physiological and acoustic aspects of the singing voice led him to start coaching injured singers needing rehabilitation work and, in 2010, to set up the evidence-based technique programme ‘l’académie du chanteur moderne’ (the modern singer’s academy), which has gone on to become one of the most popular singing programs in France (and is now fully funded by the French government for working singers).
 TCM is an evidence-based approach to vocal health and singing.
 He also loves cheese an french wine, who doesn't!